KillerCodeMonkey/ngx-quill/README.md

 }
 ```
 - follow the steps of **For standard webpack and tsc builds**
+- for builds with angular-cli >=6 only add quilljs to your scripts!

 ## Config
 - ngModel - set initial value or allow two-way databinding